|Nutritional Guidelines (per serving)|

 Then, when you shape the meat into patties, press your thumb slightly into the center to make a divot.
 This will prevent the burger from puffing up when it's cooked, so you have a nice flat surface to pile on the toppings.

-I like to serve my burgers on a sturdy bun.
+We like to serve our burgers on a sturdy bun.
 There's nothing more unappealing than a bun that disappears as you eat the hamburger.
 Whole wheat hamburger buns are good, as are English muffins.
 Ciabatta buns are a nice change of pace, and sturdy hoagie buns can be used as well.
 It's your choice!